sydinh/nasa-collection/README.md

 ## Building and running on localhost

-> Note: You can use npm or yarn
+> You can use npm or yarn

 First install dependencies: